-- Impairment and carrying value of loans advanced. - Valuation of the financial asset at fair value through profit or loss (investment in the EIB transaction).
+- Impairment and carrying value of loans advanced. - Management's consideration of the impact of COVID-19.

 Audit scope

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated financial statements.
 In particular, we considered where the directors made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.